firefly-oss/lib-plugin-manager/README.md

 # Firefly Plugin Manager

-A modular plugin system for extending Firefly Core Banking Platform functionality.
+A flexible, reactive plugin system for extending the Firefly Core Banking Platform with custom functionality.

 ## Table of Contents